Team-Frontend-Lab/simple-modal/README.md

 You can use any tools you like to help you complete the assessment.
 So, if you have something you'd like to practice, feel free to give it a go.

 If you come across any design elements in the design file that are not specified in the requirements, you are only expected to create the UI.
-Developing functionality for these elements is not necessary.
+Developing functionality for these elements is optional.

 Requirements: